Categoricity and amalgamation for AEC and $ \kappa $ measurable: The amalgamation property for regular categoricity

-Of the five facts, we prove (A), (B) and (E) as (C) and (D) are obvious.
+Of the five facts, we prove (A), (B), and (E) as (C) and (D) are obvious.

-\demo{Proof of Fact (A)} Since $\k$ is measurable, there is a $\k$-complete uniform ultrafilter $D$ on $\k$ [see J].
-For every linear order $J_0$ (or $J^*_0$) there is $Op_{I,D}(-)$, the iteration of $I$ ultrapowers $(-)^{\k}/D$, ordered in the order $J_0$ (or $J^*_0$), giving the required embedding (use 1.7.5).
+\begin{proof}[{Proof of Fact (A)}] Since $\k$ is measurable, there is a $\k$-complete uniform ultra-filter $D$ on $\k$ (see \cite{Je03}).
+For every linear order $J_0$ (or $J^*_0$) there is $\Op_{I,D}(-)$, the iteration of $I$ ultra-powers $(-)^{\k}/D$, ordered in the order $J_0$ (or $J^*_0$), giving the required embedding (use Observation \ref{w17}). \end{proof}